-Welcome to our March 2014 Issue of the Clinical Journal of Sport Medicine, the second issue of this calendar year.
+Welcome to our first issue of the Clinical Journal of Sport Medicine in 2022.

 We start this year with another bumper issue, bringing you no less than three Editorials, two important Society Statements on COVID vaccination in athletes and on the Care of the Athlete and Athletic Person with Diabetes, sixteen Original Research articles, three General Reviews, a Practical Management article on telehealth examinations for sports-related concussion in the outpatient setting, plus an interesting Case Report regarding an athlete with a rare cause of syncope.